Respectful Rejections That Protect Your Employer Brand

 How do I track candidates for future opportunities?

-Tag rejected candidates with their skills, interview strengths, and suitability for future roles using add_contact.
-When new positions open, search your tagged candidate pool before posting externally.
+Store rejected candidates with their skills, interview strengths, and suitability for future roles using add_contact.
+When new positions open, use search_contacts to find matches in your candidate pool before posting externally.

 Explore more use cases